Volscente/NexusLLM/docs/LLM Evaluation.md

 # General
 ## Areas of Evaluation
 An evaluation framework for LLMs should target two main areas:
-- **Use Case** - Custom metrics that directly measure how well the LLM is performing regarding the specific task
+- **Use Case** or **Dynamic Behavior Evaluation** - Custom metrics that directly measure how well the LLM is performing regarding the specific task
 - **System Architecture** - Generic metrics on, for example, faithfulness of information retrieved by the RAG or the Task Completion for AI Agents

 ## LLM Standalone Metrics
 These metrics are related to evaluate LLM against standardised benchmarks: